-With this in mind, we decided to get the advice of an expert to find out the best place to start.
+With this in mind, we decided to get the advice of an expert to find out the best place to start planning our house extension.

 We spoke to architect and interior design expert Denise O’Connor, founder and managing director of Optimise Design, and creator of the home design service Optimise Home, about some of the most important things you need to consider when planning a home extension.

 Here are Denise’s top five tips you should know before starting your home extension project:

 1. Figure out what it is you want

 Before you start any kind of home improvement project, big or small, it’s really important you spend some time evaluating how you currently use your home.
 You want to make sure the work you do will actually improve your life and serve you in ways your home doesn’t do at the moment.